Testing Methodology

 What this benchmark can and cannot tell you.
 We publish this section explicitly because most "best proxy" lists hide their methodology gaps.

 Vantage point bias.
 Probes originate from EU-Central (Frankfurt) and US-East.
-We do not test Asia or LATAM exit performance — a provider with a strong APAC pool may underperform on our metrics through no fault of their own.
+We do not test Asia or LATAM exit performance, so a provider with a strong APAC pool may underperform on our metrics through no fault of their own.

 Limited provider coverage.
-We currently benchmark 3 active providers (Maskify, Aceproxies, GonzoProxy).
-Larger providers (Bright Data, Oxylabs, Smartproxy) are not yet tested — pending business relationship / budget.
-We do not extrapolate scores to untested providers.
+We currently benchmark 5 active providers (Maskify, Aceproxies, FleetProxy, KindProxy, Proxyon), plus GonzoProxy shown with paused historical data.
+Larger providers (Bright Data, Oxylabs, Smartproxy) are not yet tested, pending business relationship / budget.
+We do not extrapolate scores to untested providers, and a provider's first days carry a low-confidence badge until data accumulates.

 Plane C sample size.
 Anti-bot target probes run every 6 hours = ~120 samples per provider per month.
 Single-digit percentage differences in Google success rate may be statistical noise.
 Treat the ranking as more informative than the absolute number.

 HTTP 200 ≠ usable success (now mitigated).
 As of 2026-05-27, Plane C responses are scanned for CAPTCHA / challenge / interstitial markers; soft-blocked HTTP 200 responses are classified as challenge_or_interstitial and excluded from success rate.
-Marker list is conservative — some subtle anti-bot variants may still slip through.
+Marker list is conservative, so some subtle anti-bot variants may still slip through.
 Pre-2026-05-27 rollups used the old definition; comparing across that date is not apples-to-apples.

 Session TTL coverage.
 Session reliability tests use a 60-second TTL window.
 Real-world session lifetimes (5–30 minutes for login flows) are not yet directly tested.
 Longer-TTL probes are planned.